neculaicraita/neculaicraita.io/experience.md

 -	Software package programs for post-processing TRIBON production information in accordance with shipyards needs;
 -	KCS & TRIBON Expert and Trainer for General Design, Curved and Planar Hull Modelling, Hull Production Information, Nesting and Work Preparation;
 -	Managing Classification and Detail design of the first Container Vessel 1100TEU project for SCHIFFKO Hamburg. _This project has been later repeated and built under SCHIFFKO license for  more than 100 times in different shipyards from the world_;
--	Managing the extended basic design projects for vor various Cruise Vessels built by Chantiers de l’Antlantique in St. Nazaire/ France.
+-	Managing the extended basic design projects for various Cruise Vessels built by Chantiers de l’Antlantique in St. Nazaire/ France.

 **2000 - 2007:** _Design Engineer / Project Manager_ at **SCHIFFKO Hamburg** _-Consulting and Design Office for Shipbuilding / Research and Development of Maritime Systems_
 -	Conceptual and Classification design Hull Structure & Outfitting for different size of Container Ships (1100TEU, 1750TEU, 2500TEU);